 And their son Vasillios, a pediatric cardiologist in Boston, is married to Ann Mitsakos Bezzerides, Director of the Office of Vocation & Ministry at Holy Cross Greek Orthodox School of Theology.
 Oldest daughter, Annamarie, is Associate Vice-President for Advancement at Georgetown University.
 And Marianthe, a multi-instrumentalist since the age of 5, is a gifted composer.
 The fruit did not fall far from the tree.

 We spoke of his sisters, Margaret and Liz; both died of cancer some years ago.
-Margaret had four kids with Father George Makris (also now deceased).
+Margaret had five kids with Father George Makris (also now deceased).
 Peter -- the only one I remember -- is now a chiropractor in Portland, Oregon.

 Last but not least, we spoke of something else we had in common: Agnes Hoffman.
 She was an English teacher par excellence at Stagg High School that we both loved.
 Bandel, however, was Miss Hoffman's Gold Standard for the rest Greek-American kids to live up to and a very tough act to follow...I still hope we see him back in Stockton one day!